benchristel/process-to-processes/src/index.md

 - figuring stuff out, not typing code
 - making maps
 - you can't map the territory until you've gone there
-- dead ends are not caused by mistakes
+- dead ends are not mistakes, they're part of the exploration

 ### Forces, not requirements